ashworth3/BatteryClock/README.md

 ## 📦 Installation

-1. Build the widget using the instructions below
+### Quick Install (Recommended)
+1. Download [BatteryClock-1.3.pock.zip](BatteryClock-1.3.pock.zip) directly from this repository
-2. Locate the widget at `.build/release/BatteryClock.pock`
+2. Unzip the downloaded file
-3. Double-click the .pock file to install it in Pock
+3. Double-click the `BatteryClock.pock` file
+4. Click "Install" when prompted
+5. Open Pock's Widget Manager (click Pock icon in menu bar)
-4. Enable the widget in Pock's widget manager
+6. Enable "BatteryClock" in the widget list
-5. Access preferences through Pock's widget manager to customize the display

-## 🛠️ Building from Source
+### Building from Source
+If you prefer to build from source:
 ```bash
 # Clone the repository
 git clone https://github.com/ashworth3/BatteryClock.git